Anisotropic intrinsic spin relaxation in graphene due to flexural distortions: Introduction.

-\paragraph{Introduction.} The electron spin lifetime in carbon materials is expected to be very long both because of the very large natural abundance of the spinless nuclear isotope $^{12}C$ and the small size of spin orbit coupling.
+The electron spin lifetime in carbon materials is expected to be very long both because of the very large natural abundance of the spinless nuclear isotope $^{12}C$ and the small size of spin orbit coupling.
 In the case of flat graphene, the spin projection perpendicular to the plane is conserved, even in the presence of the intrinsic spin-orbit coupling.
 Thus, graphene was proposed as an optimal material to store quantum information in the spin of confined electrons \cite{Burkard07}.
-Experiments \cite{Tombros-Nature,Tombros08,Kawakami1,Ozylmaz11,Kawakami2,Kawakami3} show that the spin lifetimes are much shorter than expected from these considerations, which is conventionally attributed to the combination of two extrinsic factors: the breaking of reflection symmetry due to coupling of graphene to a substrate \cite{Fabian09} and/or a gate field, and the breaking of translational invariance due to impurities \cite{Neto09}.
+Most of the experiments \cite{Tombros-Nature,Tombros08,Kawakami1,Ozylmaz11,Kawakami2,Avsar11,Kawakami3,Folk2013,Maassen12,Beschoten2013} show that the spin lifetimes are in the range of nanoseconds, much shorter than expected from these considerations, which is being attributed to several extrinsic factors: the breaking of reflection symmetry due to coupling of graphene to a substrate \cite{Fabian09} and/or a gate field, the breaking of translational invariance due to impurities \cite{Neto09,Ochoa12,Mertig2013}, localized states\cite{Maassen13}, and resonant coupling to extrinsic magnetic moments\cite{Fabian13}.
+In the case of non-local spin valves, the relaxation due the electronic coupling to magnetic electrodes is also being considered\cite{Maassen12,Beschoten2013}.

-Here we propose a radically different scenario: efficient spin relaxation is intrinsic to graphene due to the interplay between its unique mechanical and electronic properties.
-We show that flexural distortions, unavoidable in two dimensional crystals \cite{Fasolino2007} in the form of either static ripples or phonons, induce spin scattering between the Dirac electrons, to linear order in the flexural field.
+Here we take the opposite point of view and we consider intrinsic spin relaxation in graphene due to the interplay between its unique mechanical and electronic properties.
+We show that flexural distortions, unavoidable in two dimensional crystals \cite{Fasolino2007} in the form of either static ripples or out-of-plane phonons, induce spin scattering between the Dirac electrons, to linear order in the flexural field.
 This coupling differs from the spin-conserving second-order interaction between Dirac electrons and flexural distortions \cite{Mariani09} that has been proposed as an intrinsic limit to mobility in suspended high quality samples \cite{limit1,limit2}.